Woodland which has been in continuous existence since 1600 (1750 in Scotland).

-Panel material manufactured under pressure and heat from particles of wood (wood (also chipboard) flakes, chips, shavings, sawdust) in particle form, with the addition of an adhesive.
+Panel material manufactured under pressure and heat from particles of wood (wood and chipboard flakes, chips, shavings, sawdust), with the addition of an adhesive.

-Woodbased panel consisting of an assembly of layers bonded together with the direction of the grain in adjacent layers, usually at right angles.
-(Not made in the UK).
+Wood-based panel consisting of an assembly of layers bonded together with the direction of the grain in adjacent layers, usually at right angles (not currently made in the UK).

 A fibrous material produced by mechanically or chemically reducing wood into their component parts from which pulp, paper and paperboard sheets are formed after proper slushing and treatment or used for dissolving purposes (dissolving pulp or chemical cellulose) to make rayon, plastics, and other synthetic products.
 Sometimes called wood pulp.

 A method of sampling where interviewers are each given a fixed number of subjects of specified type to interview.